Tomato Fertilizer: How To Feed Your Plants For Ultimate Harvests

 Doctor Earth tomato fertilizer also incorporates beneficial soil microbes and mycorrhizae to help protect the plant and help it take up its nutrients more readily.
-It can be used just as it is as an additive to the soil, or brewed into a fertilizer tea and then added in liquid form around your plants.
+It can be used just as it is as an additive to the soil, or brewed into a tea and then added in liquid fertilizer form around your tomato plants.

 Homemade Tomato Fertilizer